Janet Jackson (album): Release

-The album was released on September 21, 1982, by A&M Records.
+The album was released in September 1982 by A&M Records.
 The Baltimore Afro-American noted that the album had been released, commenting that Jackson does not have any members of the Jackson family helping out, that she is relying "solely on her own talent", and that she has "the poised voice of a dynamic individual."

-On the US Billboard 200, Janet Jackson had its peak at number 63 the week of January 22, 1983.
+On the US Billboard 200, Janet Jackson reached its peak at number 63 the week of January 22, 1983.
 In New Zealand, the album peaked at number 44 on the New Zealand Albums Chart, during its only-week chart on April 17, 1983.
-As of 2003, Janet Jackson sold 82,000 copies through BMG Music Club in the United States.
-And sold additional 62,000 copies according to Soundscan since 1991.
+As of 2003, Janet Jackson sold 82,000 copies through BMG Music Club in the United States, plus an additional 62,000 copies according to Soundscan since 1991.
 But the majority of the sales occurred before Soundscan began tracking sales in the US in 1991.
 Worldwide, the album has sold 300,000 copies, considered a failure at the time.